8th Cavalry Regiment: World War II

 On 20 October, the regiment participated in the Leyte invasion, Operation King II.
 Held in corps reserve, the 8th Cavalry Regiment moved into the fighting on 23 October.
 The 1st Squadron, 8th Cavalry drove up a highway leading northwest of Tacloban and the 2nd Squadron advanced along the southern shore of the Sab Jaunico Strait which sealed off the route and opened the way for the invasion of Samar on 24 October.
 On Samar, on 5 December, the regiment was ordered to seize the town of Wright, and establish control over the southwestern portion of the island.
 Hinabangan fell on 7 December.
 The troopers fought their way into Wright on 13 December, and by 21 December, the towns of Catbalogan and Taft fell and the Campaign of Samar came to an end.

 On 3 February 1945, elements of the 1st Cavalry Division pushed into the northern outskirts of Manila, with only the steep-sided Tuliahan River separating them from the city proper.
 A squadron of the 8th Cavalry reached the bridge just moments after Japanese soldiers had finished preparing it for demolition.
 As the two sides opened fire on one another, the Japanese lit the fuse leading to the carefully placed explosives.
 Without hesitation, Lt.
 James P. Sutton, a Navy demolitions expert attached to the division, dashed through the enemy fire and cut the burning fuse.
 At 18:35, the column crossed the city limits of Manila.
-Troop "F" of the 8th Cavalry, under the command of Captain Emery M. Hickman, swept through the heavy Japanese sniper fire to the White House of the Philippines in time to take control of the Malacañan Palace and save it from the torches of the Japanese.
+Troop "F" of the 8th Cavalry, under the command of Captain Emery M. Hickman, swept through the heavy Japanese sniper fire to the White House of the Philippines in time to take control of Malacañang Palace and save it from the torches of the Japanese.
 As the gates were opened, cheering Filipinos emerged and helped the cavalrymen set up a defense perimeter around the palace grounds.

 After the surrender of the Japanese, the 1st Division was given responsibility for occupying the entire city of Tokyo and the adjacent parts of Tokyo and Saitama Prefectures.
 The command posts of the 1st Brigade, 5th Cavalry and 12th Cavalry were situated at Camp McGill at Otawa, approximately 20 mi south of Yokohama.
 The 2nd Brigade maintained its command post at the Imperial Guard Headquarters Buildings in Tokyo, while the 7th Cavalry was situated at the Merchant Marine School.
 The 8th Cavalry occupied the 3rd Imperial Guard Regiment Barracks in Tokyo, which provided greater proximity to security missions at the American and Russian Embassies and the Imperial Palace grounds.
 Division Headquarters and other units were stationed at Camp Drake near Tokyo.